jaccomoc/jactl/docs/pages/language-guide.md

 [x:6, f:Function@445918232, first10:[1, 2, 6, 24, 120, 720, 5040, 40320, 362880, 3628800]]
 ```

-Since it is compiled there could be compile errors that prevent the script running.
+Since it is compiled, there could be compile errors that prevent the script running.
 In this case the return value will be null:
 ```groovy
 > def vars = [x:6]